stephensauceda/stephensauceda.com/src/archive/but-this-one-goes-to-eleventy.md

 This one I stand by, but again, I was sort of painting with broad strokes (something I do quite often).
 I was once again referencing the idea of a CMS as an API (or in the case of Next.js, it's "OTB" ways of dealing with Markdown/MDX, or at least the ones I've come across).
 This also assumes I wanted to use React.
 Which, I did.
 But I got over it.
 I love React.
 But once I let it go to move on to the convenience of using a full-on CMS like Ghost, it was easier to let go of the idea of COMPONENTS FOR EVERYTHING!!!

 Eleventy (and other SSGs) don't do `__dangerouslySetInnerHTML` because, wait for it, it don't use React.
-And sense the long-prevailing idea of my personal site has been "sparse, almost-brutally so" amounts of CSS, I don't know why I was so hellbent on components anyway.
+And since the long-prevailing idea of my personal site has been "sparse, almost-brutally so" amounts of CSS, I don't know why I was so hellbent on components anyway.
 A content-driven site (like a blog) isn't going to have a ton of functionality, so components only really stand to scope styles.
 But here's the thing.
 This is the entirety of the "custom css" I've written for this site:

 ```css
 body {